saylordotorg/course_bus205/Unit03.md

+---
+layout: default
+title: "BUS205: Business Law and Ethics"
+course_description: "An introduction to the laws and ethical standards that managers must abide by while conducting business.
+This course explores the legal framework designed to protect both consumers and businesses, and outlines the legal and ethical environment in which businesses operate."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Torts** <span id="3"></span>
 **Tort is a branch of law that involves the enforcement of civil wrongs in the absence of contracts.
 For example, if you are hit by another